csci-1301/csci-1301.github.io/lectures/060_object_oriented_intro/readme.md

     - Note that when the return type of a method is `void`, we can omit it in UML
     - In general, attributes will be private (`-` sign) and methods will be public (`+` sign), so you can expect most of your classes to follow this pattern (`-`s in the upper box, `+`s in the lower box)
-    - Note that there is no code or "implementation" described here: it doesn't say that `ComputeArea` will multiply `length` by `width`
+    - Note that there is no code or "implementation" described here: it does not say that `ComputeArea` will multiply `length` by `width`

 - Writing code based on a UML diagram